mana/manasource-doc/manaweb_connectors.md

 ####  List of online users (onlineuser)

-This will give you a list of all users online with a character in the Mana server.
+This will give you a list of all users online with a character.

 ####  Parameters
 **Output format:**